DX-Solutions/mailchimp-bundle/README.md

 This bundle will help you synchronise your project's newsletter subscribers into MailChimp throught MailChimp API V3.

+It is a fork of the [Welp Mailchimp Bundle](https://github.com/welpdev/mailchimp-bundle) and has been adapted mostly for internal use and updated PHP/Symfony versions.

 ## Features

 * [x] Use your own userProvider (basic `FosSubscriberProvider` included to interface with FosUserBundle)